The Handmaid's Tale season 5: Release date, cast, latest news

 Miller previously said he is "in no rush to end it".

 "I’m not going to shut it down while we have interesting stories to tell," he said in an interview with The Hollywood Reporter.
 However, in a more recent interview, he added that he didn't want to "overstay" his welcome.

 "I know what the end is and I’m not going to overstay my welcome but I’m also not going to rush off if I don’t have to because as long as I am writing for Elisabeth Moss, you know, it really doesn’t get much better," Miller told Deadline.

-Executive producer Warren Littlefield previously spoke ahead of season four and implied that several more seasons of The Handmaid's Tale could be on the way.
+In addition, executive producer Warren Littlefield previously spoke ahead of season 4 and implied that several more seasons of The Handmaid's Tale could be on the way.